Skip to content

 Didactics Expand answer

-A formal didactic curriculum, administered by departmental faculty, exists both for the PGY-1 residents and for the residency as a whole.
 The basic obstetrics and gynecology (BOG) lecture series is designed for the PGY-1 residents, and is held in the first two months of residency.
 These lectures occur three times per week.
 Selected topics provide fundamental training in common obstetrics and gynecology issues.

 • Chair’s rounds